 Reality check: if I am not automatically notified of your research, I’ll almost certainly never know about it.
 And if I can’t find you online, you might as well not exist beyond your classroom, office, or lab.
-So if you’re an academic who wants people to actually read your work or even know that you exist, then read the following 250 words.
+So if you’re an academic who wants people to actually read your work or even know that you exist, then read the following 300 words.
 They explain how to make your research followable and visible.
 It’s really, really easy.
 Don’t believe me?
-Check out the video below where I make a website in less than 10 minutes.
+Check out the two videos to watch me do it in less than 15 minutes.
 So stop making excuses.
-In the words of the great philosopher, Shia Lebouf:
+In the words of the great scholar, Shia Lebouf:

-If you’ve got questions, write them below.
-I’ll get back to you ASAP.
+If you’ve got questions, feel free to contact me.
+I usually get back to people within a business day.
+But if you want an immediate answer on the website portion of your journey, check out Google’s help page.
 Happy website making and academic social networking!
 And, of course, feel free to share this with people who might be interested.

 2 thoughts on “Why Make an Academic Social Network Profile (and a Website)?”

 Nick, where did you get the icons you dragged for google Scholar etc.?

 Great question.
 I think I made those.
 I just sent those to you.
 Others can be found online by searching — e.g., searching for “ResearchGate icon” or “ResearchGate logo”.
 Also Academicons is a font pack that features icons for all ASNs and other academic things: https://jpswalsh.github.io/academicons/